-1 A responsible e employee has been designated as ADA Choose Coordinator. employee has been designated as ADA an item.
+Part 1: General Procedures A responsible employee has been designated as ADA Coordinator.
+Choose an item.
 Please provide name and title. a.
-ADA Coo rdinator has received ADA training.
+ADA Coordinator has received ADA training.
 Choose an item.
-Please provide date of last training. resolve comp Policy and Procedure has been adopted to plaints related to the non-discrimination softhe ADA and distributed to employees Choose an item.
-Please attach Click here to comment. a.
-Bolton ha as identified the employee who will be ble for processing discrimination complaints.
+Please provide date of last training.
+2. A Grievance Policy and Procedure has been adopted to resolve complaints related to the non-discrimination requirements of the ADA and distributed to employees Choose an item.
+Please attach Click here to comment. and the public. a.
+Bolton has identified the employee who will be responsible for processing discrimination complaints.
 Choose an item.
-Name and contact info te is provided in preparing grievance atation as needed to any person presenting a lat.
+Name and contact info Assistance is provided in preparing grievance documentation as needed to any person presenting a complaint.
 Choose an item.
-Click here to comment. - re not imposed to recover the cost of cions, communications services or accessibility Choose an item.
-Click here to comment. re established to ensure that meetings, rkshops, and conferences, are held in cations.
+Click here to comment.
+Surcharges are not imposed to recover the cost of accommodations, communications services or accessibility features Choose an item.
+Click here to comment.
+Procedures are established to ensure that meetings, hearings, workshops, and conferences, are held in accessible locations.
 Choose an item.
 Please attach Click here to comment.
-5. Bolton has a municipal fac written policy regarding service animals in cilities.
+5. Bolton has a written policy regarding service animals in municipal facilities.
+Please attach Click here to comment. ist any licenses or certifications issued by Bolton and indicate whe application process has been reviewed to ensure that qualificersons with disabilities are not screened out: Click here to comment. a.
+Click here to enter text.
 Choose an item.
-Please attach Click here to comment. indicate whe ses or certifications issued by Bolton and ther the application process has been ensure that qualified persons with disabilities ned out: Click here to comment. a.
-Click h ere to enter text.
-Choos e an item.
 Click here to comment. b.
-Click h ere to enter text.
-Choos e an item.
-Click here to comment.

-C' c.
 Click here to enter text.
-Choos e an item.
+Choose an item.
+Click here to comment. c.
+Click here to enter text.
+Choose an item.
 Click here to comment.

-Part 2: Notification Public notice of ADA compliance has been developed and is posted in public spaces of municipal facilities and in publicat digital media including the following: ions and Please attach a.
+Part 2: Notification Public notice of ADA compliance has been developed and is visibly posted in public spaces of municipal facilities and in publications and digital media including the following: Please attach a.
 Building entrances and lobbies, bulletin boards and gathering places Choose an item.
 Click here to comment. b.
 Home page of the municipal website and other pages where information about public events, disability services, and facility accessibility is displayed Choose an item.
 Choose Click here to comment. c.
 Employee handbooks and manuals an item.
 Click here to comment. d.
 Event posters, flyers, program brochures and announcements Choose an item.
 Choose Click here to comment. e.
 Program announcements an item.
 Click here to comment 2.
 Bolton's nondiscrimination policy has been communicated to all staff and recipients of services.
 Choose an item.
 Please describe how this is accomplished.
 3. Bolton has taken steps to ensure that staff fully understands the municipality's policy of nondiscrimination and can take appropriate steps to facilitate the participation of persons with disabilities in Bolton's programs and employment opportunities.
 Choose an item.
 Please describe how this is accomplished.
 4. Bolton has a process for responding to requests for modifications to policies or practices.
 Choose an item.
-Click here to comment.
+Click here to comment. a.
 The process includes criteria for determining whether a modification would fundamentally alter the nature of the program.
 Choose an item.
 Click here to comment.
 Part 3: Use of Contractors Bolton has taken steps to ensure that appropriate personnel understand the ADA requirements as they apply to contractors.
 Choose an item.
 Click here to comment.
-Bolton has included language in its contracts to ensure that contractors are aware of their obligations to facilitate the participation of persons with disabilities in programs and activities the contractor operates on behalf of Bolton.
+2. Bolton has included language in its contracts to ensure that contractors are aware of their obligations to facilitate the participation of persons with disabilities in programs and activities the contractor operates on behalf of Bolton.
 Choose an item.
 Click here to comment.
-Bolton has developed a procedure to disseminate information about ADA requirements to contractors.
+3. Bolton has developed a procedure to disseminate information about ADA requirements to contractors.
 Choose an item.
 Please describe how this is accomplished.